Camino del Cid: The Way of el Cid credential

 The Letter of Safe Conduct is the credential that features the stamps of the various towns and villages travellers pass through.
 It is based on the document used during the Middle Ages to ensure that travellers and goods were allowed to travel freely and safely.

-It is a memento of the experience travelling the Way of El Cid: the stamps are much sought-after.
+It is a memento of the experience traveling the Way of El Cid: the stamps are much sought after.
 The collection was designed by Julián de Velasco.
 Also it It is a way of discovering the history of the towns and villages pass through The Way of el Cid: each stamp reminds of a historic or legendary event, or part of the local heritage.

-The Letter of Safe Conduct entitles to discounts of around 10% at more than two hundred accommodation options on the Way of El Cid.
-In addition, can use the Letter of Safe Conduct to take advantage regular promotions and free gifts, including bracelets, badges, caps, bandolera scarves and T-shirts, etc.
+The Letter of Safe Conduct entitles travellers to discounts of around 10% at more than two hundred accommodation options on the Way of El Cid.
+In addition, travellers can use the Letter of Safe Conduct to take advantage regular promotions and free gifts, including bracelets, badges, caps, bandolera scarves and T-shirts, etc.

-If collect four stamps from at least seven of the eight provinces the Way passes through, will receive the Way of El Cid certificate free of charge.
+Upon collecting four stamps from at least seven of the eight provinces the Way passes through, travellers receive the Way of El Cid certificate free of charge.